-10 best practices to improve visualization of your dashboard
+10 best practices rules for making your dashboard perfect.

 The world of information technologies is full of possibilities.
 But when it is time to creating a dashboard, careful planning and strategy must be in place– most often, your data visualization charts, graphs, and reports fail to deliver clear information to your audience.
 In order to keep your dashboard on the right path.

-We have compiled the top 10 most common data visualization tips.
+So often, our little extra efforts make a huge and positive contribution to our result.
+We have compiled the 10 best practices rules for making your dashboard perfect.
 By understanding the do’s and don’ts of dashboards and adopting these benefits.

-To make your dashboard effective, you can improve your data visualization by accomplishing their goals through graphs by adopting the following 10 best practices tips for your dashboard.
+To make your dashboard effective, you can improve your data visualization by accomplishing their goals through graphs by adopting the following 10 best practices for a dashboard to help you to make the excellent dashboard.

 1. Limit the number of KPIs in One Dashboard